 • “NCUC is a self perpetuating elite that uses the NCUC constituency as a basis for the realization of self interests.
 A small group does everything in their power to capture power and resources.” (p.
 81)

 The inclusion of this anonymous ad hominem attack in a purported professional review is an absolute disgrace.
 Once, again, the issue of context arises.
 What is the background of the individual providing this quotation?
 In the absence of this information, it must be assumed the person making this unsubstantiated accusation has a personal or professional interest in disparaging certain unnamed N.C.U.C. volunteers.
+Since constituencies within the GNSO compete with each other for resources and relative power, there is a built-in incentive for those interviewed to embellish negative comments about competing constituencies.

-• There is a perception among some that the membership and Executive Committee of the NCUC has an element of self-perpetuation and that some of the NGOs represented in the NCUC are vey small and may exist only for the purpose of ICANN participation. (p.
+• There is a perception among some that the membership and Executive Committee of the NCUC has an element of self-perpetuation and that some of the NGOs represented in the NCUC are very small and may exist only for the purpose of ICANN participation. (p.
 81)

 Factually, not true.